Medically reviewed by Drugs.com. Last updated on Apr 7, 2021.

 This section provides information on the proper use of a number of products that contain amiodarone.
 It may not be specific to Cordarone.
 Please read with care.

-Take amiodarone exactly as directed by your doctor even though you may feel well.
-Do not take more medicine than your doctor ordered and do not miss any doses.
-It may take one or two weeks before your body responds to this medicine.
+Take this medicine exactly as directed by your doctor.
+Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
+Do not miss any doses.
+It may also take 1 to 3 weeks before your body responds to this medicine.

-You may take this medicine with or without food, but take amiodarone the same way each time.
+You may take this medicine with or without food, but take it the same way each time.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.